Alex Kirilloff Player Props: Twins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 19th-ranked team ERA among all MLB pitching staffs (4.40).
+- The Red Sox's 4.39 team ERA ranks 19th among all league pitching staffs.

-- Red Sox pitchers combine to rank 20th in baseball in home runs surrendered (87 total, 1.2 per game).
+- The Red Sox rank 21st in baseball in home runs given up (90 total, 1.2 per game).

-- Crawford makes the start for the Red Sox, his sixth of the season.
-He is 1-3 with a 3.98 ERA and 41 strikeouts in 40 2/3 innings pitched.
+- Whitlock gets the start for the Red Sox, his eighth of the season.
+He is 4-2 with a 4.38 ERA and 33 strikeouts in 39 2/3 innings pitched.

-- The right-hander's most recent appearance came on Tuesday against the Colorado Rockies, when he went four innings, surrendering four earned runs while allowing five hits.
+- His last time out was on Wednesday against the Colorado Rockies, when the right-hander went seven innings, surrendering two earned runs while giving up six hits.

-- The 27-year-old has amassed an ERA of 3.98, with 9.1 strikeouts per nine innings, in 13 games this season.
-Opponents are batting .228 against him.
+- In seven games this season, the 27-year-old has amassed a 4.38 ERA and 7.6 strikeouts per nine innings, while allowing a batting average of .277 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.